 The Search Begins…

 Finding a working pair of M500’s proved to be a difficult task.
 After months of searching we had almost given up, but thanks to the fine folks over at the Altec User’s Board we were able to locate a pair.
 Unfortunately, they had been suspended from the ceiling of a church and had large threaded rods running through them.
-We sent them over to Pax Innovation for some needed restoration, and bi-amp binding posts.
+We sent them over to Audio Electronics Repair for some needed restoration, and bi-amp binding posts.
 We also decided to change the drab looking black grills to silver.

 Building A Loudspeaker That Never Was